WatDuhHekBro/cc-voice-mod/README.md

 - Added language support (which will override default language files, directory is `voice/lang/<LangID>/...`).
 While using `en_US` might sound redundant, it's important to remember that the default `voice/` directory doesn't have a language preference, which functions as a fallback in case there is no specific language setting set.
 	- For example, if a [Korean modder](https://github.com/2hh8899) were to create content and add voices in their native language, they would use the default directory as that would best capture the author's original intent for the scenes.
 Then, you could add lines to `en_US`.
 In the case where `en_US` doesn't show up, the original voice files serve as a fallback.
 - Packs have the same file structure, your mods will override what's in va-test.
 That way, you can contribute to a larger project by basically adding your own sound packs.
 I'll have to figure out load order first.
 And you could always host your own sound packs elsewhere (ie Google Drive) because GitHub doesn't like binary files, also you get to change them.
 If there ever is a community sound pack, it'll probably be hosted not on GitHub.
+- Added support for the Best-VA bonus code, meaning the voices from this mod and Best-VA doesn't conflict.
+- The messages in `database.json` have their own directory, `database/`.

 # Overriding & Precedence
 Since one of the goals of this mod is to allow for many people to submit their own voice packs, there will have to be rules on overriding due to potential conflicts.